jumidev/terraform-modules-auto-azurerm/compute/marketplace_agreement/README.md

 }

 inputs = {
-   offer = "offer of marketplace_agreement"
+   offer = "The Offer of the Marketplace Image"
-   plan = "plan of marketplace_agreement"
+   plan = "The Plan of the Marketplace Image"
-   publisher = "publisher of marketplace_agreement"
+   publisher = "The Publisher of the Marketplace Image"
 }

 tfstate_store = {